Janvi2789/Bank-sim-fraud-and-transaction-analysis/README.md

 # Transaction and Fraud Analysis

 ## Overview:
-This project analyzes patterns in synthetic banking transaction data to better understand how fraud appears across different customer groups and transaction types.
-Using SQL for data cleaning and exploration, and Power BI for visualization, the goal was to uncover trends—not predict fraud, but to make sense of how and where it tends to happen.
+This project analyzes patterns in synthetic banking transaction data to better understand how fraud appears across different customer groups and transactions.
+Using SQL for data cleaning and exploration, and Power BI for dashboard, the goal was to identify trends (not predict fraud), but to make sense of how and where it tends to happen.
 The dataset is fully synthetic, sourced from Kaggle.

 ## Problem Objective:
  Fraud in banking is a major concern.
 This project focuses on: